 The Bose QuietComfort Earbuds II Truly Wireless are better in-ears than the Beats Fit Pro True Wireless.
 The Bose are more comfortable, have a significantly better noise isolation performance, and their continuous battery life is better.
 They also have sound customization features to help you adjust their sound to suit your tastes.
 That said, you may still prefer the Beats if you're an iOS user.
 They have an H1 chip for seamless pairing with your Apple devices and support Apple's Spatial Audio for a more immersive sound.

 The Bose QuietComfort Earbuds II Truly Wireless are better in-ears than the Jabra Elite 7 Pro True Wireless.
 While both in-ears are well-built, the Bose are more comfortable and have a significantly better noise isolation performance, which is great for noisy offices or commutes.
 However, the Jabra have a more neutral overall sound profile, which some users may prefer, and their battery performance is better too.
-They also support multi-device pairing, meaning you can connect them with up to two devices at a time.
+They also support multi-device pairing, meaning you can connect them with up to two devices simultaneously.

 The Bose QuietComfort Earbuds II Truly Wireless are better in-ears than the Google Pixel Buds Pro Truly Wireless.
 While both buds are well-built, the Bose are significantly more comfortable, have a better battery performance, and their ANC can block out a superior amount of ambient sound.
 However, the Google headphones support multi-device pairing with up to two devices at a time.

 The Bose QuietComfort Earbuds II Truly Wireless are slightly better earbuds than the Bowers & Wilkins Pi7 S2 True Wireless.
 The Bose are more comfortable, and are more customizable, thanks to their companion app's graphic EQ and presets.
 They're also able to block out significantly more background noise and their battery performance is significantly better too.
-However, the Bowers & Wilkins are better-built, support aptX Adaptive codec for streaming high-quality audio, and their carrying case can be used as a wireless transmitter.
+However, the Bowers & Wilkins are better-built, support aptX Adaptive codec for streaming high-quality audio and lowering latency, and their carrying case can be used as a wireless transmitter.

 The Bose QuietComfort Earbuds II Truly Wireless are better earbuds than the Status Between Pro True Wireless.
 Although more expensive, the Bose have a powerful active noise cancellation (ANC) as well as a companion app with graphic EQ and presets, neither of which are offered with the Status buds.
 However, the Status have a longer continuous battery life.